Gloves are great for all kind of protection

 Gloves are a chic accessory that is often overlooked

-However, gloves can be great accessories beyond winter.
-A couple of summers ago, I was so into a pair of driving gloves while driving.
+However, gloves can be used for so much more than to style outerwear in winter.
+A couple of summers ago, I was so into a pair of driving gages while driving.
 I enjoyed the stares when leaving the car and taking them off.

 Go beyond tan and black

 Go for gloves with colors, but there is no need to match their color exactly with those of your hat or scarf.
-It is so much more modern to have a similar shade and not having all hat-scarf-gloves set.
-The matchy-match is so yesterday.
+It is so much more modern to have a similar shade, tint or hue and not having an all hat-scarf-gloves set.
+The matchy-match is so yesteryear.

 Example wearing different shades of a color: Pea coat worn open as cape over closed red blazer with Halogen leather skirt, scarf, GNW tight, Manolo Blahnik booties, hunter green leather gloves, teal green beret, and green SAK bag (all own)

 In former times, gloves were widely used in every day life, i.e. not only for staying warm in winter or special occasions.
-Thus, historic parades and festivals are great opportunities to don gloves, especially lace gloves.
-Halloween is just a bit more than a month away.
+Thus,they are rocket fashion at historic parades.
+Heritage or founder festivals are also great opportunities to don gloves, especially lace gloves.
+Dressing for Halloween are another great occassion.
 If you love gloves, take the opportunity to add them in your costume.

 What not to wear

-Except you are watching some outdoor winter sport event like the Yukon Quest, Iditarod, or you are mushing your dogs, snow-machine or have to wait for the bus at 40 below, steer away from mittens.
-Ok, add idling your car in the parking lot at 40 below in the dark of winter to the allowable list. 😉 Mittens are only cute on kids.
+Except you are watching some outdoor winter sport event like the Iron Dog or you are mushing your dogs, snow-machine or have to wait for the bus at 40 below, steer away from mittens.
+Street style for the Iditarod or Yukon Quest when sheering your favorite musher of course ask for mittens.
+Ok, add idling your car in the parking lot at 40 below in the dark of winter to the allowable list. 😉 Otherwise mittens are only cute on kids.